 1. Pricing Based on Cost Plus Margin

-So you’ve sat down with your finance team and looked at the capital and operational costs of your data center.
-You’ve done some research into data center margins and bam!
+So you’ve sat down with your finance team and looked at your data center's capital and operational costs.
+You’ve done some research into data center margins, and bam!
 You have a price grid, right?

 Time to sit back with a cup of coffee and put your feet up on your desk while you wait for customers to beat down your door.
 Mission accomplished!
 Or is it?

-Failing to consider factors like your local or strategic competitors, your unique differentiators, and specific value added offerings which sets you apart, might just get a trap door opened under your chair.
+Failing to consider factors like your local or strategic competitors, your unique differentiators, and specific value-added offerings that set you apart might just open a trap door under your chair.

-By pricing just on cost plus an arbitrary margin, you might be pricing yourself out of your target market, or you might be leaving money on the table.
-You might be too early in your company’s lifecycle to be demanding industry standard margins, or you might have expertise and value adds which should command higher prices.
+By pricing just on cost plus an arbitrary margin, you might be pricing yourself out of your target market or leaving money on the table.
+You might be too early in your company’s lifecycle to be demanding industry-standard margins, or you might have expertise and value adds that should command higher prices.

 Do you see yourself in one of these scenarios?
-If so, back to the drawing board buddy!
+If so, get back to the drawing board!

 2. Don’t Make Your Pricing Too Accessible